kind-lab/mimic2fhir/WALKTHROUGH.md

 2. Update the src/main/resources/application.yaml from R4 to DSTU3:
     - Hapi:fhir:version --> DSTU3
     - Hapi:fhir:tester:home:fhir_version --> DSTU3
-3. Start the HAPIi FHIR server by running: `mvn jetty:run`
+3. Start the HAPI FHIR server from the command line by running: `mvn jetty:run`

 ### 2.1 Customize HAPI FHIR Server
 The HAPI FHIR server can be customized in a couple ways: